aireilly/openshift-mkdocs/docs/scalability_and_performance/using-topology-manager.md

 Topology Manager is useful for workloads that use hardware accelerators to support latency-critical execution and high throughput parallel computation.

 !!! note
     To use Topology Manager you must use the CPU Manager with the `static` policy.
-For more information on CPU Manager, see [Using CPU Manager](../scalability_and_performance/using-cpu-manager/#using-cpu-manager).
+For more information on CPU Manager, see [Using CPU Manager](../using-cpu-manager/#using-cpu-manager).

-## Topology Manager policies
+## Topology Manager policies {#topology_manager_policies_using-topology-manager}

 Topology Manager aligns `Pod` resources of all Quality of Service (QoS) classes by collecting topology hints from Hint Providers, such as CPU Manager and Device Manager, and using the collected hints to align the `Pod` resources.